microsoft/FluidFramework/build-tools/packages/build-tools/README.md

 }
 ```

 When building release group, by default, it will trigger the task on all the packages within the release group.
 That also mean
 that scripts at the release group root is not considered.

 Release group root scripts support can be enabled by adding `fluidBuild.tasks` to the release group's `package.json`. `fluid-build`
- will follow the definition if specified for the task, or it will trigger the root script if the script isn't invoke `fluid-build`.
+will follow the definition if specified for the task, or it will trigger the root script if the script doesn't invoke `fluid-build`.
-Otherwise, (if the script doesn't exist or if it starts with `fluid-build`) it is go back to the original default of trigger the task
+Otherwise, (if the script doesn't exist or if it starts with `fluid-build`), it is go back to the original default to trigger the task
 on all the packages within the release group.
+There is no global definitions support and definitions in `fluidBuild.config.cjs` only
-Global definitions in `fluidBuild.config.cjs` doesn't apply to the release group root.
+applies to packages, and not release group root.

 ### Concurrency